NeVerTools/MOCO/docs/README.md

 # Build documentation

-Before you can build the documentation, you need to install the required packages as described above, since also the code API documentation of those packages is built.
+Before you can build the documentation, you need to install the required packages as described, since the code API documentation of those packages is also built.

 ```
 pip install ../moco_common